Submit Article

 What Were the Facts of This Case?

-Nearly three years after Mr Chen’s resignation, on 25 November 2010, Mr Chen and his son, Mr Roy Chen, registered a limited partnership named “Singapore Senior PGA LLP”.
-The defendants said the limited partnership was formed to provide certification testing for senior amateurs in Singapore, to give senior professional golfers opportunities to compete in tournaments, and to organise tournaments exclusively for senior professional golfers.
-In professional golfing, “senior” professional golfers are those aged 50 and above, and senior professional tournaments are restricted to that category.
+Nearly three years after Mr Chen's resignation, on 25 November 2010, he and his son, Mr Roy Chen (the second defendant), registered a limited partnership named "Singapore Senior PGA LLP" (the third defendant).
+The Defendants stated that the third defendant's objectives included providing certification testing for senior amateurs to qualify as senior professional golfers, offering competition opportunities for senior professional golfers, and organising tournaments exclusively for this group.
+In professional golf, "senior professional golfers" are those aged 50 and above.

 How Did the Court Analyse the Issues?

-The High Court began by restating the governing principles for passing off.
-It emphasised that passing off protects goodwill rather than merely a name or mark.
-The court relied on the formulation in Reckitt & Colman Products Ltd v Borden Inc [1990] 1 WLR 491, where Lord Oliver explained that a plaintiff must show goodwill, misrepresentation, and damage.
-The court also referred to the conceptual basis of passing off as a remedy for invasion of a right of property in goodwill, drawing from Star Industrial Company Limited v Yap Kwee Kor [1974–1976] SLR(R) 581.
+The High Court commenced its analysis by reiterating the established "classical trinity" for passing off actions: goodwill, misrepresentation, and damage, as articulated by Lord Oliver in Reckitt & Colman Products Ltd v Borden Inc [1990] 1 WLR 491.
+The court also affirmed that passing off protects a right of property in goodwill, rather than merely a name or mark, citing Star Industrial Company Limited v Yap Kwee Kor [1974–1976] SLR(R) 581.

 What Was the Outcome?